 When targeting the most multilingual and culturally diverse continent, you must pay careful attention to localization.
 The demographic in Africa is so fragmented that cultural differences can occur over a span of small regions.
 Thus, it is crucial to localize your marketing content to make it suitable to the culture of the specific region you are targeting.
 Improper localization has led to riots and protests in African communities – in 2002, a writer for ThisDay (a Nigerian publication) penned a light-hearted column in the newspaper stating that Prophet Muhammad might’ve enjoyed the Miss World contest.
 Deadly riots ensued, and a This Day office was torched forcing the writer to flee to Norway.
 The writer had not taken into account the conservative culture in parts of Nigeria and nearly paid for it with his life- not to mention wasted resources.

 Carefully localize your business and marketing material to create strong, positive relationships with your African counterparts!

 Africa’s cultural history dates back to the birth of humans between 5 to 8 million years ago.
 Since the beginning of humankind, groups from all over the world have migrated to and settled in Africa resulting in the buildup of the 3,000 plus existing ethnic groups today.
 Thus, you can probably guess- one African (or even a group of Africans) is not representative of the many cultures that exist throughout the entire continent.

 Proper business etiquette depends solely on the specific area you are doing business with.
 Let’s take a look at some examples of proper business etiquette in Africa’s two largest economies: Nigeria and South Africa.

 Remember to include African languages in your marketing translation mix.
-With business opportunities ready to bloom and a fast growing group of young consumers, Africa is the place for prospective companies to begin planning and investing towards a rewarding future.
+With business opportunities ready to bloom and a fast-growing group of young consumers, Africa is the place for prospective companies to begin planning and investing toward a rewarding future.